Sundial: Multiface dials

 A common type of multiple dial has sundials on every face of a Platonic solid (regular polyhedron), usually a cube.

 Extremely ornate sundials can be composed in this way, by applying a sundial to every surface of a solid object.

 In some cases, the sundials are formed as hollows in a solid object, e.g., a cylindrical hollow aligned with the Earth's rotational axis (in which the edges play the role of styles) or a spherical hollow in the ancient tradition of the hemisphaerium or the antiboreum.
 (See the History section above.)
 In some cases, these multiface dials are small enough to sit on a desk, whereas in others, they are large stone monuments.

 A Polyhedral's dial faces can be designed to give the time for different time-zones simultaneously.
-Examples include the Scottish sundial of the 17th and 18th century, which was often an extremely complex shape of polyhedral, and even convex, faces.
+Examples include the Scottish sundial of the 17th and 18th centuries, which was often an extremely complex shape of polyhedral, and even convex faces.